-Nirupama Rao is a Senior Advisor at ASG, where she draws on more than 40 years of experience as an Indian diplomat to advise clients on business strategies across Asia.
+Nirupama Rao, based in Bangalore, India, is a Senior Advisor at ASG, where she draws on more than 40 years of experience as an Indian diplomat to advise clients on business strategies across Asia.

 Previously, Ambassador Rao served as India's ambassador to the United States from 2011-2013 and as India's Foreign Secretary from 2009-2011.
 She has also served as India’s first woman spokesperson in the Ministry of External Affairs, the first woman high commissioner from India to Sri Lanka, and the first Indian woman ambassador to the People's Republic of China.
 In addition, she has served as ambassador to Peru and Bolivia.
 She also served in the East Asia division of India’s Ministry of External Affairs for eight years where she specialized in India-China relations.
 Her global diplomatic experience extends to Moscow, where she served as Deputy Chief of Mission at the Indian Embassy.